Thank you, Scott Shannon, and thanks to all of you for being with us.

 I wouldn't have voted for it either.

-He would have had Joe would have had to uh wake up or his handlers would have had to wake up and and well, in fairness to Kevin on the one front, I mean, he was calling out Joe and asking for a a meeting pretty much every day.
+Well, in fairness to Kevin on the one front, I mean, he was calling out Joe and asking for a meeting pretty much every day.

 Yeah, about the last 30, 45 days, he sure was.

-Uh I'm certainly not thrilled with Joe.
+I'm certainly not thrilled with Joe.

-Yeah, he's not exactly following the laws of the land, is he?
+He's not exactly following the laws of the land, is he?

-He's aiding in a it's take he's taking it a step further.
+He's taking it a step further.

-He's aiding and he's a betting in the law breaking.
+He's aiding and he's abetting in the lawbreaking.

 You know what?

-He should be held accountable for that too.
+He should be held accountable for that, too.

-Now that's why it's going to be very interesting.
+So that's why it's going to be very interesting.

 You know, look, rumors come and go.

-There'd been rumors that Hunter Biden's indictment was imminent.
+There have been rumors that Hunter Biden's indictment was imminent.

 Now we're hearing that there might be an indictment from the special counsel.

-That's those rumors are everywhere.
+Those rumors are everywhere.

 And I don't know if there's any truth to them.